codextivity/Pig-Vocalization-and-Non-Vocalization-Classification/README.md

 * Pig-Vocalization-and-Non-Vocalization-Classification
   * [Datasets](https://github.com/codextivity/Pig-Vocalization-and-Non-Vocalization-Classification/tree/main/Datasets): This folder is used to store all dataset.
+  * [Logs](https://github.com/codextivity/Pig-Vocalization-and-Non-Vocalization-Classification/tree/main/Logs): This folder is used to store all tensorboard log reports.
+  * [images](https://github.com/codextivity/Pig-Vocalization-and-Non-Vocalization-Classification/tree/main/images): This folder is used to store some images.
   * [Utilities](https://github.com/codextivity/Pig-Vocalization-and-Non-Vocalization-Classification/tree/main/Utilities): This folder is used to store files that are necessary for load dataset, dataset augmentation, and calculate audio dBFS (decibels relative to full scale ).
   * [Network](https://github.com/codextivity/Pig-Vocalization-and-Non-Vocalization-Classification/tree/main/network): This folder is used to store backbone network.
+  * [requirements.txt](https://github.com/codextivity/Pig-Vocalization-and-Non-Vocalization-Classification/blob/main/requirements.txt): This file is used to list all required framework and libraries need to be installed.
   * [train.py](https://github.com/codextivity/Pig-Vocalization-and-Non-Vocalization-Classification/blob/main/main.py): This file is used to train the model.
   * [train_with_k_fold.py](https://github.com/codextivity/Pig-Vocalization-and-Non-Vocalization-Classification/blob/main/train_with_k_fold.py): This file is used to train model with k-fold cross-validation technique.
   * [model_robustness.py](https://github.com/codextivity/Pig-Vocalization-and-Non-Vocalization-Classification/blob/main/model_robustness.py): This file is used to find model generalization efficiency by conducting robustness experimentation.